Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

 Are you offering equity in these projects in exchange for the money?

-What what incentives are you offering private sector people and I assume their money people to help the federal government in rebuilding and modernizing some of these things.
+What incentives are you offering private sector people, and I assume they're moneyed people, to help the federal government in rebuilding and modernizing some of these things.

-And he knows that that you know having the condition that we have at many of our major airports, having the condition of too many of our roads and bridges across the country is not going to support a growing American economy.
+And he knows that, you know, having the condition that we have at many of our major airports, having the condition of too many of our roads and bridges across the country is not going to support a growing American economy.

-I can't even describe to you what this grandson of an Irish immigrant felt as I raised my right hand and looked out over that sea of people cheering this president on, this stronghold, strong leader who's determined to bring real change to Washington DC.
+I can't even describe to you what this grandson of an Irish immigrant felt as I raised my right hand and looked out over that sea of people cheering this president on, this strong leader who's determined to bring real change to Washington, D.C.
+And with regard to Americans that disagree with our agenda, that's their every right.

 I think they call it a honeymoon, right?

-Where the media like gives gives a new administration a chance to come in and start to do what they do.
+Where the media gives a new administration a chance to come in and start to do what they do.

-And boy, if there was a honeymoon, it was it was pretty short.
+And, boy, if there was a honeymoon, it was pretty short.

 I really don't remember that.

-And and yet what's so inspiring to me is is in President Trump, you have someone who's turned he's turned the his face like Flint against the wind, as the saying goes.
+And yet, what's so inspiring to me is in President Trump, you have someone who's turned his face like flint against the wind, as the saying goes.

-And uh I think that's the reason why people all across the country, millions of your listeners across the country are so heartened uh by uh by this the early days of this administration.
+And I think that's the reason why people all across the country, millions of your listeners across the country, are so heartened by the early days of this administration.

 I'm just telling you, and telling all of them, we're just getting started.